 \section{CSIST Benchmark, Metric, and Toolkit}

-\textbf{CSIST-100K Dataset.} When a single point source is imaged through a lens, an Airy pattern emerges at the focal point, characterized by a central bright spot comprising 84\% of the total energy, surrounded by multiple concentric diffraction rings.
-This diffraction effect is typically approximated by the point spread function (PSF), whose standard deviation, dependent on the sensor's focal ratio ($f$-number) and detection band, quantifies the energy spread.
-In multi-target imaging, the intensity captured by each pixel is the cumulative response of the overlaid point sources.
-Particularly for remote objects, each is considered a point source, with the radius of the resultant Airy spot dictated by $1.22 \lambda/D$, where $\lambda$ is the wavelength and $D$ the lens diameter.
-This radius is equivalent to $1.9\sigma$ of a Gaussian PSF, marking the sensor's physical resolution limit, as per the Rayleigh unit.

-In our study, we set $\sigma_{\mathrm{PSF}}$ at 0.5 pixels.
-Our simulations include 1 to 5 targets per image, each characterized by sub-pixel coordinates and radiation intensity.
-Targets with radiation intensities between 220 and 250 units are randomly positioned within a single pixel in an $11 \times 11$ pixel grid, while maintaining separation of at least 0.52 Rayleigh units.
-We generated the \textbf{CSIST-100K} dataset with 100,000 samples, using 80,000 for training and dividing the remaining 20,000 equally between validation and testing.
-As shown in Fig.~\ref{fig:gallery}, closely-spaced targets undergo diffusion within the pixel matrix, with energy primarily concentrated in a $3 \times 3$ pixel area.
-This creates significant overlap that makes it extremely difficult to determine both the number of distinct targets and their precise spatial coordinates.
+\textbf{CSIST-100K Dataset.} In our study, we set $\sigma_{\mathrm{PSF}}$ at 0.5 pixels.
+Simulations include 1–5 overlapping targets per image, each defined by 2D coordinates and radiation intensity (220–250 units), randomly placed within an $11 \times 11$ grid while maintaining $\geq$ 0.52 Rayleigh units separation.
+We generated the \textbf{CSIST-100K} dataset with 100,000 samples: 80,000 for training, and 20,000 split equally for validation and testing.
+As shown in Fig.~\ref{fig:gallery}, closely spaced targets diffuse, with energy concentrated in a $3 \times 3$ pixel area, causing significant overlap that complicates target counting and coordinate determination.
+(See \textbf{Supplementary} for optical modeling details.)